Baking Basics: A Glossary of Baking Terms

 When a liquid, usually a custard, is thick and viscous enough to coat a spoon and doesn’t drain off.

 Another name for icing or powdered sugar.
 The finest version of sugar which is powered form.
 A small amount of corn flour is added to prevent clumping.

 To beat ingredients to incorporate air and make the mixture creamy in consistency.

 Cream of Tartar (tartric acid)

-Used to stabilise beaten egg whites and using as a raising agent in some baked goods.
+Used to stabilise beaten egg whites and used as a raising agent in some baked goods.